boejennet/godo/README.md

 # Godo Todo App
 A simple todo app with a CLI & TUI.

+Written to play around with Cobra, GORM & Bubbletea.

 ## Installation
 Downlaod the source code and run `make install` with go installed.